-To find a to flip, you have to choose the right location.
+To find a cheap house to flip, you have to choose the right location.

-For instance, Hawaii and California are well known for being extremely expensive states for purchasing and .
-By the same token, cities like Manhattan, Seattle and Boston are also known for boasting some of the most expensive in America.
+For instance, Hawaii and California are well known for being extremely expensive states for purchasing and flipping houses.
+By the same token, cities like Manhattan, Seattle and Boston are also known for boasting some of the most expensive real estate in America.

-To help narrow down your search, it’s worth keeping in mind that activity is prolific in the following states:
+To help narrow down your search, it’s worth keeping in mind that house flipping activity is prolific in the following states:

-All of the states listed above are brimming with opportunies for a .
-Furthermore, we also have a state-by-state guide to , which may help you decide on the right area to focus on.
+All of the states listed above are brimming with opportunities for a house flipping business.
+Furthermore, we also have a state-by-state guide to flipping houses, which may help you decide on the right area to focus on.